‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 H. Powdermaker, Hollywood, the dream factory: an anthropologist looks at the movie-makers.
 Mansfield Centre, Connecticut: Martino Publishing, 2013.

-Powdermaker and H, ‘Hollywood, the Dream Factory’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Powdermaker and H, ‘Hollywood, the Dream Factory’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 P. Barrot, I. D. Abdoulaye, and L. Taylor, Nollywood: the video phenomenon in Nigeria, Rev. English ed.
 Oxford: James Currey, 2008.